leejunming35622792/CareLog/msms-project/README.md

   *front_desk_lookup()* – Handles student or teacher lookups based on input.

+# Main Application Loop <br>
+  Menu-driven interface for staff to interact with the system.

+  Password protection for viewing all student data (staff_pw = "staff1234").

+  Option to quit the program.

 # Important Info <br>
 *Admin Password*
   - To unlock the system when user keys in three incorrect password